Maiyoj/Maiyoj/README.md

 - 🌱 I’m currently learning **about web3**

-- 👯 I’m looking to collaborate on **Open source projects, and any ideas on cancer support application to help cancer patients and, their families.**
+- 👯 I’m looking to collaborate on **Open source projects, and web3 projects.**

 - 🤝 I’m looking for help with **PM-Tracker**